Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 - The correct pay rate to apply to pay Josh’s entitled sick leave, using configured settings

-Waiheke B&B’s payroll manager saves manual frustration and human error with KeyPay’s automation, and transparent calculation context panels.
+Waiheke B&B’s payroll professional saves manual frustration and human error with KeyPay’s automation, and transparent calculation context panels.
+This means there is more time for the payroll professional to focus on assisting other clients, optimising the firm's processes or growing the firm.

 Employee 2: Nicolas Dupont